Manistee River Steelhead Report

 Egg patterns, such as the Glow Bug or Beads, remain highly effective, as steelhead are still keyed in on spawning activity.
 Nymphs like the Stonefly, Hex Nymph, and Fry Patterns also produce strikes, especially in slower runs and pockets.

-Swinging streamers, can trigger aggressive takes, particularly in stained water.
-Bright colors like pink, orange, and chartreuse work well in high water, while more natural tones excel in clear conditions.
+Swinging streamers, can trigger aggressive takes as the water levels drop, particularly in stained water.
+Bright colors like pink, orange, and chartreuse at the head of the streamer work well in high water, while more natural tones excel in clear conditions.
 Adjusting fly size and presentation to match the day’s conditions will help maximize success.
 This is especially effective in a few weeks on the Big Manistee as water temps break 40’s again.

 New Swag